-- (h) In the case of Continuing Sessionals with Unit Allocations in more than one department, the unit allocation will be reduced in a department(s) only if, in the most recent assignment year, the Continuing Sessional teaches fewer units than her/his university allocation.
-The total reduction in unit allocation will be no more than the difference between the number of units taught and the university allocation. - (i) Where a Continuing Sessional in Article 24.04 (h) teaches fewer units than his/her university allocation, and where one or more of the Continuing Sessional's unit allocations is to be reduced, the reduction(s) will be in the department(s) where the number of units taught is fewer than the Continuing Sessional's unit allocation.
+(h) In the case of Continuing Sessional Lecturers with Unit Allocations in more than one department, the unit allocation will be reduced in a department(s) only if, in the most recent assignment year, the Continuing Sessional Lecturer teaches fewer units than her/his university allocation.
+The total reduction in unit allocation will be no more than the difference between the number of units taught and the university allocation.

+(i) Where a Continuing Sessional Lecturer in Article 24.04 (h) teaches fewer units than his/her university allocation, and where one or more of the Continuing Sessional Lecturer's unit allocations is to be reduced, the reduction(s) will be in the department(s) where the number of units taught is fewer than the Continuing Sessional Lecturer's unit allocation.

-24.05 Severance Pay
+24.5 Severance Pay

-(a) Qualifying

-A Continuing Sessional whose university allocation is 7.5 or more units and who is assigned fewer than her/his unit allocation for the assignment year, qualifies for severance pay if s/he either:

-- (i) has completed the recall period, and has not been reassigned the calculated unit allocation, and has submitted expressions of interest for assignments she or he is qualified to teach during the recall period, or - (ii) by way of written notice to the University within thirty (30) days of notice of layoff chooses to relinquish the designation and rights of a Continuing Sessional Lecturer.
+- (a) Qualifying Continuing Sessional Lecturer Eligibility for Severance A Continuing Sessional Lecturer whose university allocation is 7.5 or more units and who is assigned fewer than her/his unit allocation for the assignment year, qualifies for severance pay if s/he either: - (i) has completed the recall period, and has not been reassigned the calculated unit allocation, and has submitted expressions of interest for assignments she or he is qualified to teach during the recall period, or - (ii) by way of written notice to the University within thirty (30) days of notice of lay-off chooses to relinquish the designation and rights of a Continuing Sessional Lecturer. - (b) Term Sessional Lecturer Eligibility for Severance - A Term Sessional Lecturer who has satisfactorily taught the same course at least once a year for the last 5 years qualifies for severance if they were not directly appointed under 13.01 (b), have submitted expressions of interest for assignments they were qualified to teach pursuant to 13.01 (c), were not the successful applicant and were not provided by the administrator with an equivalent number of units to teach. - (c) Severance Pay_Calculation - (i) Severance Pay for Continuing Sessional Lecturers will be calculated at one week for each year of service for a maximum of five years prior to April 30, 2000, and two weeks for each year of subsequent service to a maximum of 17 weeks, times the difference between the Unit Allocation and the appointed unit value during the assignment year. - (ii) Severance Pay for Term Sessional Lecturers will be 5 weeks times the unit value of the course(s) to which they were not directly appointed.

-(b) Calculation

-Severance Pay for Continuing Sessional Lecturers will be calculated at one week for each year of service for a maximum of five years prior to April 30, 2000, and two weeks for each year of subsequent service to a maximum of 17 weeks, times the difference between the Unit Allocation and the appointed unit value during the assignment year.

-24.06 Graduate Students and Postdoctoral Fellows
+24.6 Graduate Students and Postdoctoral Fellows

 - (a) The parties agree that both graduate student teaching experience and job security of Continuing Sessional Lecturers are important.
-With this in mind, the University will provide four (4) months' notice to the Union when it anticipates a reduction of course offerings in that unit to Continuing Sessionals due to: - (i) an increase in the historical proportion of graduate students and postdoctoral fellows, or - (ii) the introduction of a new graduate program.
-The University commits that such change will be done in a manner that gives due consideration to the job security of Continuing Sessional Lecturers and that such change will not be made solely for the reason of any wage differential which may exist between Continuing Sessionals and Graduate and Postdoctoral Fellows. - (b) Postdoctoral Fellows will not be given priority assignment over Continuing Sessionals for more than three (3) units per year, but may be assigned additional units prior to posting of positions under article 13.01 (b).
+With this in mind, the University will provide four (4) months' notice to the Union when it anticipates a reduction of course offerings in that unit to Continuing Sessional Lecturer due to: - (i) an increase in the historical proportion of graduate students and postdoctoral fellows, or - (ii) the introduction of a new graduate program.
+The University commits that such change will be done in a manner that gives due consideration to the job security of

+Continuing Sessional Lecturers and that such change will not be made solely for the reason of any wage differential which may exist between Continuing Sessionals and Graduate and Postdoctoral Fellows.

+(b) Postdoctoral Fellows will not be given priority assignment over Continuing Sessionals for more than three (3) units per year, but may be assigned additional units prior to posting of positions under article 13.01 (b).